-An unclaimed life insurance situation mainly occurs when:
+An unclaimed life insurances situation mainly occurs when:

 - the insurer was not informed of the death;

 - the insurer fails to identify or trace the beneficiaries.